Sub Pop: Post-Pavitt

 Poneman and Pavitt had a disagreement about the direction the label should take, with Poneman wanting the label to become larger and make more money.
 In 1996, unable to take the new corporate culture following the Warner partnership, Pavitt left the label and was able to spend more time with his family.
 The split between Pavitt and Poneman was not amicable, and they did not speak for seven years.

 The label opened offices worldwide and began major investment in new artists, but without achieving great commercial success, prompting a scaling down and a return to Seattle.

 In 2006, Sub Pop Records became the first Green-e certified record label.
 Through work with the Green-e program and the Bonneville Environmental Foundation, Sub Pop "greened" their label by purchasing enough renewable energy certificates to offset 100 percent of the electricity they use in their office, showing their commitment to putting renewable energy in the mainstream as a way consumers can take action to do something about global warming.

 In early 2007, Sub Pop started a sister label by the name of Hardly Art.
 This label is also partially owned by Warner Music.
 In August 2008, Sub Pop relaunched the singles club for one year to celebrate its twentieth anniversary.

 In 2009, they signed their second hip-hop group, Seattle-based Shabazz Palaces – the first being The Evil Tambourines in 1999.
 Ishmael Butler, one half of Shabazz Palaces and former member of jazz rap group Digable Planets became A&R for Sub Pop.

 In 2016, Megan Jasper was named CEO of Sub Pop, and Gareth Smith was named director of A&R for the label's publishing company.
-Jasper was originally hired as an intern in 1989 and later became a receptionist.
+Jasper was hired as an intern in 1989 and later became a receptionist.

 Commercial success

-Domestically, Sub Pop has released five albums that have been certified as platinum, for sales of over 1 million units, by the Recording Industry Association of America: Bleach by Nirvana; Give Up by The Postal Service; Oh, Inverted World and Wincing the Night Away by The Shins; and Fleet Foxes by Fleet Foxes.
+Domestically, Sub Pop has released five albums that have been certified as platinum, for sales of over 1 million units, by the Recording Industry Association of America: Bleach by Nirvana; Give Up by The Postal Service; Oh, Inverted World and Wincing the Night Away by The Shins; Fleet Foxes by Fleet Foxes; and Depression Cherry by Beach House.

-Eight albums released by the label have been certified gold for sales of 500,000 copies: Chutes Too Narrow by The Shins; The Head and the Heart by The Head and the Heart; Everything All the Time and Cease to Begin by Band of Horses; Our Endless Numbered Days and The Shepherd's Dog by Iron & Wine; Depression Cherry by Beach House; and Flight of the Conchords by Flight of the Conchords.
+Eight albums released by the label have been certified gold for sales of 500,000 copies: Chutes Too Narrow by The Shins; The Head and the Heart by The Head and the Heart; Everything All the Time and Cease to Begin by Band of Horses; Our Endless Numbered Days and The Shepherd's Dog by Iron & Wine; and Flight of the Conchords by Flight of the Conchords.